Science Requirement Document (SRD) for the European Solar Telescope (EST) (3rd Edition, December 2025): Large scale magnetic structures: sunspots, prominences and filaments

 \subsection{Magnetic field and dynamics of tornado prominences}

 The name of solar tornadoes was first introduced by \cite{1932ApJ....76....9P} to label a specific kind of solar prominences that appeared like ”vertical spirals or tightly twisted ropes”.
-Recently, the high spatial resolution and the time cadence and continuity of the coronal data provided by the Atmospheric Imaging Assembly (AIA) onboard the Solar Dynamics Observatory (SDO) has reawaken the interest on the study of solar tornadoes.
+High spatial resolution and high time cadence and continuity of the coronal data provided by the Atmospheric Imaging Assembly (AIA) onboard the Solar Dynamics Observatory (SDO) has reawaken the interest on the study of solar tornadoes.
 Solar tornadoes are nowadays associated to vertical funnel-shaped dark structures in the coronal \ion{Fe}{xii} line at 17.1 nm.
-These structures are found to be hosted in the legs of some quiescent prominences (e.g., Su et al. 2012; Wedemeyer et al. 2013), and are directly linked to the evolution and final fate of the prominence.
+These structures are found to be hosted in the legs of some quiescent prominences \citep[(e.g.,][]{2012ApJ...756L..41S, 2013ApJ...774..123W}, and are directly linked to the evolution and final fate of the prominence.